magenta-aps/mox/doc/user/api/search.rst

    .. attention::

-       The URI should always be percent-encoded as defined in :rfc:`3986
+       The URI should always be percent-encoded as defined in :rfc:`RFC 3986
        <3986#section-2>`.
-Not doing so can lead to unexpected result when you use
+Not doing so can lead to unexpected results when you
-       the ``%`` wildcard.
+       use the ``%`` wildcard.

        The percent-encoding of ``%`` is ``%25``.
 E.g. a search query for a ``bvn`` with the string ``abc%123`` would look like ``?bvn=abc%25123``.